Josephus on Jesus: "James, the brother of Jesus" passage

-Early references
+Early references to the passage

 Origen of Alexandria

 In the third century, Origen of Alexandria claimed in two works that Josephus had mentioned James, the brother of Jesus.
 In Origen's commentary on Matthew, he writes:

 And to so great a reputation among the people for righteousness did this James rise, that Flavius Josephus, who wrote the "Antiquities of the Jews" in twenty books, when wishing to exhibit the cause why the people suffered so great misfortunes that even the temple was razed to the ground, said, that these things happened to them in accordance with the wrath of God in consequence of the things which they had dared to do against James the brother of Jesus who is called Christ.
 And the wonderful thing is, that, though he did not accept Jesus as Christ, he yet gave testimony that the righteousness of James was so great; and he says that the people thought that they had suffered these things because of James.